orensul/analogies_mining/README.md

 ## Where to start?
 Explore the **paper_experiments_results** folder for restoring the results in the experiment (each folder contains a separate README file). <br/>
-Run **runner.py** for running our algorithm on a specific example of pairs of texts.
+Run **runner.py** for running our algorithm on a specific example of pairs of texts. <br/>
+Note that you don't need to run coreference and qa_srl, as the output files have already exist in the repo.
+(You should run coreference and qa_srl only if you use a new input text files, by setting run_coref=False, run_qasrl=False in analogous_matching_algorithm function)

 ## Important folders